systemd/systemd-netlogd/doc/index.rst

         is shown, interleaved.
 If the namespace identifier is prefixed with "+" data from the specified namespace and the default namespace is shown, interleaved, but no other.

+    ``ConnectionRetrySec=``
+        Specifies the minimum delay before subsequent attempts to contact a Log server are made.
+        Takes a time span value.
+The default unit is seconds, but other units may be specified, see systemd.time(5).
+Defaults to 30 seconds and must not be smaller than 1 second.

 |  Optional settings

 |  ``StructuredData=``